20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Use Case: Check for scraped content

 Let’s say I want to check and see if anyone has been stealing my content.
-Maybe I want to make sure that our content isn’t getting filtered out of the search results as duplicate content because someone scraped our post.
+In addition, I also want to make sure that our site’s content isn’t getting filtered out of the search results as duplicate content because someone scraped our post.

-To do that, I would want to copy a long string of text from my post.
+To do that, I would copy a long string of text from my post.

 Next, I’ll paste it into Google and put quotes around it.